-This handbook contains a collection of information that the new entrants to the Faculty of Science, University of Jaffna should know for them to begin their university career with confidence leading to success at the Faculty of Science.
-Moreover you are advised to consult the Lecturers, Student counsellors, Academic advisors and Head of the Departments for seeking guidance whenever you face any difficulties.
+The Faculty presents to you this well prepared handbook containing a collection of information that the new entrants to the Faculty of Science, University of Jaffna should know for them to begin their university education with confidence leading to successful completion of the desired degree programme.
+Moreover you are advised to consult the Academic staff and Heads of the Departments for seeking further guidance.

-With best wishes.
+With best wishes,